Kevinpgalligan/KevingalWebsite/pages/blog/wordle.md

         buckets = collections.defaultdict(list)
         for x in S:
             buckets[h(g,x)].append(x)
-        return sum(len(bucket) * (len(bucket)/len(S))
-                   for bucket in buckets.values())
+        return sum(1/len(S) * len(buckets[h(g,x)]) for x in S)

 If that handwavey explanation didn't lose you completely, here are the results!
-This is the number of guesses made by YAWS when it's tested on all possible secret words, starting with a guess of RAISE.
+This is the number of guesses made by YAWS when it's tested on all possible secret words, with its first guess being RAISE.
 I've compared it to my first 28 Wordle scores.

 <img src="{{ url_for('static', filename='img/wordle/me-vs-solver.png') }}"
      alt="My performance vs the solver's performance."
      class="centered">

 YAWS gets a score of 3 much more consistently than I do, and it never makes more than 5 guesses.
-It makes an average of 3.495 guesses, which is pretty close to [the best possible average](https://www.poirrier.ca/notes/wordle-optimal/) (3.4212).
+It makes an average (mean) of 3.495 guesses, which is pretty close to [the best possible average](https://www.poirrier.ca/notes/wordle-optimal/) (3.4212).
 Not bad for a greedy algorithm.
 For a description of the optimal Wordle algorithm, I would recommend checking out [this write-up](sonorouschocolate.com/notes/index.php?title=The_best_strategies_for_Wordle), which is where I nicked some of the maths notation that I used above.

 One last thing.
 Here's a graph of letter frequency among the Wordle secret words.
 [ETAOIN SHRDLU](https://en.wikipedia.org/wiki/Etaoin_shrdlu) is often used as a mnemonic to remember the most commonly used letters in the English language, but for Wordle it looks like that should be EAROT LISNCU.